A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Experiments

-\section{EXPERIMENTS}
+\section{Experiments}

-In this section, we validate our theoretical results with the help of three sets of Monte-Carlo experiments: \begin{enumerate} \item In the first experiment, we keep $n$, the number of equations in the global system~\eqref{eq:global}, fixed, and we investigate how the convergence rate of APC compares with that of D-HBM for a given number of machines $m$. \item We keep the number of machines fixed and investigate how the convergence rate of APC compares with that of D-HBM. \item We investigate the asymptotic behavior of $\thetah$. \end{enumerate} We now describe the experiments in detail.
-In the following, $\mathcal N(\mu,\sigma^2)$ denotes the Gaussian distribution with mean $\mu\in\R$ and variance $\sigma^2>0$, and $\mathbb S^{n-1}\subset \R^n$ denotes the $n$-dimensional unit sphere.
-Furthermore, in every experiment, we set $p_i = \frac{n}{m}$, where $n$ is the number of equations and $m$ is the number of machines.
+In this section, we validate our theoretical results with the help of three sets of Monte-Carlo experiments: \begin{enumerate} \item In the first experiment, we keep $n$, the number of equations in the global system~\eqref{eq:global}, fixed, and we investigate how the convergence rate of APC compares with that of D-HBM for a given number of machines $m$. \item We keep the number of machines fixed and investigate how the convergence rate of APC compares with that of D-HBM. \item We investigate the asymptotic behavior of $\thetah$ in a randomized setting. \end{enumerate} We now describe the experiments in detail.
+In every experiment, we set $p_i = \frac{n}{m}$, where $n$ is the number of equations and $m$ is the number of machines.